Preserving exempt property for the next generation may justify a bankruptcy filing for a judgment proof elder.

 California exemptions protected a generous homestead for my friend’s frail client; her pension and social security income also enjoyed an exemption.
 I was about to question why the woman needed a bankruptcy at this stage of her life despite the credit card judgments, when the implications of “this stage of life” slammed into me.

 This woman could pass the exempt equity in her home to her offspring at her passing, if she filed bankruptcy and discharged the debt.
 Without bankruptcy, her estate shrinks by her debt at the time of her death.

 It was the difference in exemption systems between bankruptcy and probate that drove the starkly different results.
+If you want attorney help, contact https://www.marcbrownpa.com/probate/ lawyers for help.
 As a widow, at her death there would be no homestead exemption; there is no surviving spouse whose interest in the home would be protected from the woman’s creditors.
-The creditors would be paid from the estate before any of her assets devolved to her children.
+The creditors would be paid from the estate, according to Israel & Gerity, PLLC estate planning attorneys, before any of her assets devolved to her children.
 That’s black letter law: an inheritance is no more than the net estate after settling the decedent’s debts.
 The Preston Estate Planning Lawyers Help with the legal aid that one needs.